Helping The Hurt Attorney Blog

 If you have visible injuries, take pictures of them as well.

-If it's not possible for you to take pictures at the scene of the accident to due injury or any other reason, take them as soon as you can afterward.
+If you cannot take pictures at the scene of the accident due to injury or any other reason, take them as soon as you can afterward.

 Preparation Is Key